Shadorain/Shadorain/README.md

 Thanks for checking out my profile, hope you find what you are looking for!

 I am a programmer heavily invested in Rust mainly and C/C++ when needed.
 I also love security, operating systems (Linux daily driver), and a bunch of other cool stuff.
-I'm a big FOSS advocate for FOSS (Free and Open Source Software) and am always willing to help with anything that I can help with.
+I'm a big advocate for FOSS (Free and Open Source Software) and am always willing to help with anything that I can help with.

 Please feel free to friend or DM me on Discord or shoot me an email!
 [Who am I](#who-am-i)